yorumicolors/.github/profile/README.md

 | ![KairoMagenta](../res/colors/kairo/kairoMagenta.png) | `kairoMagenta` | `#DA72A2` | Suitable for function annotations and special variables, adding a touch of sophistication. |
 | ![KairoViolet](../res/colors/kairo/kairoViolet.png) | `kairoViolet` | `#958EBE` | Perfect for complex data structures and decorators, enhancing the visual hierarchy. |
 | ![KairoCyan](../res/colors/kairo/kairoCyan.png) | `kairoCyan` | `#85C7B8` | Use for interface elements and type hints, providing a crisp and clear contrast for better focus. |

+## Contributing

+We’re thrilled you want to contribute to **Yorumi**!
+While our team maintains the core theme, we rely on the community to expand Yorumi to more applications.

+### How You Can Help

+- **Submit Ports:** If Yorumi isn’t available for an application you use, feel free to create a port and submit a pull request [here](https://github.com/yorumicolors/yorumi)
+- **Join the Organization:** After we transition the repository to our organization, active contributors will be granted maintainership to manage their respective ports.